Toyota Land Cruiser Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Land Cruiser are $1,566 a year including full coverage.
-Comprehensive insurance costs around $342, collision costs $610, and liability insurance is $456.
-A liability-only policy costs around $508 a year, with high-risk insurance costing $3,396 or more.
-Teen drivers cost the most to insure at $5,804 a year or more.
+U.S. average insurance rates for a Toyota Land Cruiser are $1,566 a year including full coverage.
+Comprehensive insurance costs an estimated $342, collision costs $610, and liability coverage costs $456.
+Liability-only insurance costs as little as $508 a year, with high-risk driver insurance costing $3,396 or more.
+16-year-old drivers pay the highest rates at $5,804 a year or more.

 Average premium for full coverage: $1,566

-These estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different Land Cruiser trim levels.
+Full coverage includes $500 policy deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for different Land Cruiser trim levels.

-For a driver around age 40, Toyota Land Cruiser insurance rates go from the low end price of $508 for just the minimum liability insurance to a much higher rate of $3,396 for a high-risk insurance policy.
+For the average 40-year-old driver, Toyota Land Cruiser insurance prices go from as low as $508 for basic liability insurance to a much higher rate of $3,396 for coverage for higher-risk drivers.

-The examples above highlight why anyone shopping for car insurance should compare rates quotes for a specific zip code, rather than relying on price averages.
+The ranges above highlight why anyone shopping for car insurance should compare rates for a targeted area and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.